Have the short, sharp Spear's newsletter delivered to your inbox each week

 Head teacher

 Stuart Bryan, director of ISM, has enjoyed a distinguished international career over the past 35 years, holding senior positions in international schools including Sha Tin College in Hong Kong, the British School of Brussels and Dulwich College, Shanghai.
-For over 10 years he was the principal and chief executive officer of the Amman Baccalaureate School in Jordan.
+For more than 10 years he was the principal and chief executive officer of the Amman Baccalaureate School in Jordan.
+Bryan holds a MA (Hons) degree from the University of St Andrews, a postgraduate certificate in education from Lady Margaret Hall, University of Oxford, and an advanced certificate in educational management from the University of Leicester.

 Admissions